jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) registered as an elector of any district; or
   (b) a person who has applied under section 82(2) for registration as an elector.
 (4) The Electoral Commission must—
-  (a) send to the party to the marriage or civil union a notice asking for details of any changes resulting from the marriage or civil union that may be required to the name, address, and occupation under which he or she is registered on the roll; and
+  (a) give written notice to the party to the marriage or civil union asking for details of any changes resulting from the marriage or civil union that may be required to the name and address under which they are registered on the roll; and
   (b) if a change is required, amend the roll in accordance with the details supplied.
 (5) If an amendment to the roll is required under subsection (4) and the amendment does not appear on the main or supplementary roll printed for any election, the person is, if otherwise qualified, entitled to vote at the election under his or her former name as it appears on the roll.